lal12/documenter/README.md

 # Documenter

-Documenter is a document management system.
+Documenter is small but useful document management system, ideal for usage in your home network.
+You can search for keywords in all your documents, even scanned ones.
+It supports multiple file formats and uses OCR to convert images and scanned files to searchable PDFs.

 ## Features